foundry-vtt-community/wiki.js/development/api/applicationv2.md

 Two important caveats to using this property
 - If you are otherwise overriding `_preFirstRender`, you must call `await super._preFirstRender(context, options);` to preserve this handling
 - The `templates` property only accepts a string array, so there's no way to reference these partials as a key-value record for more succinct references in the handlebars.
+You need to externally call `loadTemplates` if you wish to register templates with an ID.

 ---
 ## Specific Use Cases